lu-lab/ez-frcnn/README.md

 6. [References](#references)

 ## Requirements
 We provide instructions for installing EZ-FRCNN on Windows or MacOS below.
 While a GPU is **highly recommended** to use EZ-FRCNN, it is not required.
+Docker automatically handles the installation of all required software dependencies, so we omit this information here.

 ## Installation (Windows)
 1. Install [Docker for Windows](https://docs.docker.com/desktop/setup/install/windows-install/).